codepath/android_guides/Google-Play-Style-Tabs-using-TabLayout.md

 ![Slide 2](https://i.imgur.com/dYvY5NKl.jpg)

+We can also apply color tinting to the tabs by following [[this guide|Drawables#applying-tints-to-drawables]].

 ### Add Icons+Text to TabLayout

 Another approach is to use `SpannableString` to add icons and text to `TabLayout`: